How to fight freshers' flu fast

 For a loss of smell, there are what are called decongestants.

-Decongestants include things such as nasal sprays and even tablets that help to open up the nasal passages.
+Decongestants include things such as nasal sprays, tablets and even vapour rubs that help to open up the nasal passages.

 For those who are sick, you should drink lots of water and try and get plenty of fresh air.